benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 1. Save the metric.
 1. Drag the calculated metric to the pages report.

 You can also create participation that mimics the Total Page Value, as found in other tools, except that you can put participation in any report you want, for any conversion metric you track.
 For example, you can use Calculated Metrics to divide `Online Revenue (Participation)` by `Visits`.
 Similarly, you can also divide `Online Orders (Participation)` by `Visits` to understand the page conversion rate.
-Unlike the metric in other tools, which is bounded to Page Value report, you can use thisfor *any metric in Adobe Analytics.*
+Unlike the metric in other tools, which is bounded to Page Value report, you can use this for *any metric in Adobe Analytics.*

 ### Content velocity